-- The GAI report focuses on eight emerging markets: Brazil, Chile, and Mexico in Latin America and China, Hong Kong, India, Malaysia, and Thailand in Asia. - The good news is that the voluntary pension systems in all eight countries have certain positive characteristics in common. - To begin with, almost all of the systems are exclusively defined contribution, which well suits them to the needs of mobile workforces and aging populations. - All of the systems, moreover, benefit from at least some degree of favorable tax treatment designed to encourage voluntary retirement savings, together with welldeveloped fund management industries to invest the savings and professional regulators to enforce rules and standards.
+- GAI's report on voluntary pensions focuses on eight emerging markets: Brazil, Chile, and Mexico in Latin America and China, Hong Kong, India, Malaysia, and Thailand in Asia. - The good news is that the voluntary pension systems in all eight countries have certain positive characteristics in common. - To begin with, almost all of the systems are exclusively defined contribution, which well suits them to the needs of mobile workforces and aging populations. - All of the systems, moreover, benefit from at least some degree of favorable tax treatment designed to encourage voluntary retirement savings, together with well-developed fund management industries to invest the savings and professional regulators to enforce rules and standards.